Code-Institute-Submissions/away-day/TESTING.md

 this unfixed as time was at a premium.
 - Bug #8: If a location returns no results within the confines of a search (e.g. no pubs within 1km of the stadium), the API throws an exception.
 This needs to be fixed using an if else statement that extends the range to 2km or 5km.
+- If a search query returns under five results, the console will display an undefined error as the script cannot find a fifth entry to plot on the map.
+This does not affect the plotting of any other markers.

 ## Validation